 Francis Mechner, PhD, (Director) received his doctorate from Columbia University in 1957 and remained a member of the psychology department's teaching faculty until 1960.
-He has performed basic and applied research in the fields of learning and educational technology; created applications of individualized instruction for numerous industrial and governmental agencies; developed and installed innovative statewide early childhood programs for several states; and was part of Sesame Street's original design team.
+He developed learning programs for elementary school, high school, medical education, and supervisory training, and created individualized instruction systems for numerous industrial and government agencies; developed and installed innovative statewide early childhood programs for several states; and was part of Sesame Street's original design team.
 As an educational consultant to UNESCO, he led projects for the modernization of science teaching in South America and Asia.
 In 1969 he founded the Paideia School, a K-12 independent school in Armonk, NY, which first implemented the approach to personalized instruction that is now employed at Queens Paideia.
+He testified before the Senate Finance Committee on behalf of the Comprehensive Child Development Act of 1971, which was passed.
 Dr. Mechner has published influential technical papers and articles and has lectured and taught courses at universities worldwide.
-He is president of the Mechner Foundation, which conducts research in the field of learning, and is a trustee of the Cambridge Center for Behavioral Studies.
+He is president of the Mechner Foundation, which operates Queens Paideia School and conducts research in the field of learning, He is also a trustee of the Cambridge Center for Behavioral Studies.

 Karyn Slutsky (Assistant Director) is a graduate of Brandeis University and worked as an editorial and production consultant (nonfiction/academic books and Web sites) for more than 20 years.
 She co-founded QPS in 2009 and oversees outreach and communications as well as develops and teaches QPS's Belief Systems curriculum, which examines beliefs across different aspects of living—religion, food, birth/death, the media, psychology—and how they are formed.

-Vic Fiallo (Learning Manager) has served in managerial, administrative, and leadership roles in New Jersey and New York schools for more than 12 years, including as Department Chairman for Math and Science Education.
-An alternative education professional and advocate, he is also a highly regarded math educator and has many years' experience teaching biology and the sciences in general.
-Mr. Fiallo, whose master's degree is from Teachers College, Columbia University, is committed to creating learning cultures that promote consciousness regarding health, nutrition, and fitness, as well as social, environmental, and economic awareness.
+Vic Fiallo (Learning Manager) has a master’s degree from Columbia University’s Teachers College.
+He has served in managerial, administrative, and leadership roles in New Jersey and New York schools for more than 12 years, including as Department Chairman for Math and Science Education.
+An alternative education professional and advocate, he is also a highly regarded math educator and has many years' experience teaching sciences.
+Mr. Fiallo is committed to creating learning cultures that promote consciousness regarding health, nutrition, and fitness, as well as social, environmental, and economic awareness.
 His background and philosophy fit in well with QPS's emphasis on self-motivation, independence, and contribution.

 Tim Fredrick, PhD, (Learning Manager) has taught elementary, middle, and high school students, as well as college undergraduates and graduates.
 Through his wide range of experience, he understands how language is acquired, how literacy is improved, and the latest best practices for encouraging both.
 He has a master’s degree in English Education, and a PhD in Applied Linguistics from New York University.
 Mr. Fredrick has been published in international academic journals and regularly presents (in the United States and abroad) his research on language use.
 He is also a published short story writer and the founding editor of Newtown Literary, a semi-annual literary journal that focuses on supporting writers and poets living in Queens, NY.

-Sara Boyle (Learning Manager) earned a BA in International Relations from Boston University and a master’s in Museum Education from Bank Street Graduate School of Education.
+Sara Boyle (Learning Manager) has a master’s degree from the Bank Graduate School of Education, and a BA in International Relations from Boston University.
 Her teaching experiences in classrooms and museum settings, and with diverse groups of students (preschool to grade 12) using progressive methodology, bring a fresh perspective to QPS’s social studies program.
 She has previously held positions at the American Folk Art Museum, Bank Street School of Education, Ethical Culture Fieldstone School, Bright Horizons preschool, and Harlem RBI & REAL Kids.

 Brandon Glasgow (Learning Manager) has taught biology, chemistry, and physics, as well as all levels of mathematics through pre-calculus, while working as an instructional tutor at Lydian Academy in Menlo Park, California.
 He has coached students in test-taking skills and time management, taught ISEE/SSAT and intensive SAT prep courses, and wrote ISEE/SSAT course prep material.
 Mr. Glasgow, a graduate of University of Boulder-Colorado in Engineering and Applied Science, is also a musician and audio engineer.